BeyondMD/gitflow/README.md

 ### Fast Workflow

+The fast workflow ephasizes getting commits into production as fast as possible.
+It is almost as if everything is a hotfix.

 When a repository uses the fast workflow, the Stable and Working instances are the same.
-This usually happens when a branch is extremely new and stability is not a priority.
+This usually happens when a branch is extremely new and stability and uptime are not a priority.
 In this case there is only one evergreen branch and it should be called `master`.
 If you are working on a repository with the fast workflow in place then the Stable and Working instances and their respective branches should be considered the same in this document.

 ## Supporting Branches

-Supporting branches are used to aid parallel development between team members and to assist in quickly fixing live production problems.
+Supporting branches are used to aid parallel development between team members, ease tracking of features, and to assist in quickly fixing live production problems.
 Unlike the evergreen branches, these branches always have a limited life time, since they will be removed eventually.

 The different types of branches we may use are: